Watch now: FC Tulsa captain Bradley Bourgeois nears return after injury

 Tulsa’s team captain has missed the past five matches with a toe injury, but head coach Michael Nsien said after practice he has participated in 75% of this week’s sessions.

-Amid his time out, Bourgeois said he’s continued to try to lead from the locker room while bouncing ideas off teammates based on what he has observed during their games.
+Amid his time out, Bourgeois said he’s continued to try to lead from the locker room while bouncing ideas off teammates based on what he has observed.
 Nsien didn’t specify whether Bourgeois will play at Memphis 901 FC on Saturday night, but his return would be opportune as his team looks to rebound from a July 17 loss to Oklahoma City.

 “They’re a team that’s obviously had some ups and downs in the season,” Nsien said.
 “I think they’ve shown that they can be a top team.
 They’ve shown that sometimes they can let the game go, but I think overall they’ve been stingy in terms of giving up goals but haven’t always found the right opportunities to put enough goals on the board, either.